yellowmessenger/documentation/docs/cookbooks/voice-as-channel/reporting/conv_cdr.md

-## 2. Create a callbackStatus event
+## Step 2.
+Create a callbackStatus event

 To streamline call management, create a custom event named `callbackStatus`.
 You can follow the steps provided [here](https://docs.yellow.ai/docs/platform_concepts/studio/events/event-hub#-8-custom-events) to create a custom event.
 Once you've created the event, verify that its status is set to **Active**.